zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

       plt.show()
       return mod</copy>
     ```
-2. Now, call the user-defined function `build_lm_1` to build the model and plot the petal length predictions:
+2. Call the user-defined function `build_lm_1` to build the model and plot the petal length predictions:

     ```
     %python